EnigmaWU/MyIOC_inTDD_withGHC/README_UseCase.md

 end
 ```

-* ObjB will be callbacked ONLY after successfully subscribe the event, and THEN ObjA post a new event.
+* ObjB will be callbacked only AFTER successfully subscribe the event, and THEN ObjA post a new event.
     * This MEANS ObjA post event will get NO_EVENT_CONSUMER result, if ObjB has NOT subscribed the event.

 ```mermaid